fido89/databox-integration/README.md

 # databox-integration
-A backend application that extract metrics from Twitter and Facebook and sends them to Databox
+A backend application that periodicly extract metrics from Twitter and Facebook and sends them to Databox

 ## Requirements
 1. Java 14 (or newer)
 2. Maven 3.6.3 (or newer)
-3. Databox, Twitter and Facebook API credentials
+3. Databox, Twitter and Facebook API credentials.
+Facebook APP also needs to be reviewed.

 ## Usage
 1. Set API credentials in application.properties file